cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.9.8 (2019-11-29) =
+* Fixed a bug: rules on product tags did not work.
+Issue has been fixed now.

 = 6.9.7 (2019-11-28) =
 * Changed product feed sorting for Pinterest RSS feeds so most recent products appear on top in Pinterest